Artists for Life Foundation

 The James Tolin Memorial Fund (JTMF) was created by four friends in New Jersey in 2003 to honour the memory of their friend James, who had died of AIDS the same year.
 Each year, JTMF produces an event that raises funds and awareness for HIV/AIDS and its caregivers.
 After moving to Edmonton in 2007 and being embraced and inspired by the generous spirit of Edmonton’s arts community, one of the founding members of JTMF, Joyce LaBriola, endeavoured to share James’ story and to maintain awareness of HIV/AIDS.
 Though James had never been to Edmonton, his legacy is familiar to all that have lost loved ones to HIV/AIDS.
 In 2009 Joyce founded JTMF West – Artists For Life organization.
 The mission of JTMF West is to bring local artists together to raise funds and awareness with the hope of one day eliminating the stigma and discrimination of HIV/AIDS, as well as to providing people living with or affected by HIV/AIDS with support and love, and creating an environment for our youth that is free from ignorance and bullying.
 In 2016, JTMF was rebranded as the Artists for Life Foundation.

-Since its inception, Artists for Life has raised $200,000 for beneficiaries such as HIV Edmonton, Camp fYrefly, YESS, Kindred House and Theatre Network.
-In 2017, we proudly supported Little Warriors.
+Since its inception, Artists for Life has raised $250,000 for beneficiaries such as HIV Edmonton, Camp fYrefly, YESS, Kindred House, Little Warriors and Theatre Network.
+In 2018, we proudly supported Living Positive Through Positive Living.

 Our Cause, Our Mission